asweigart/inventwithpython3rded/README.md

 While a complete translation of the book would be nice, Invent Your Own Computer Games with Python is a behemoth of a book.
 In retrospect, the book's size is quite intimidating for both readers and translators.

-I intend to cut back on the scope of the translated works.
+I intend to (optionally) cut back on the scope of the translated works.
 The foreign language versions will only go up to the Bagels chapter, and then include the Pygame chapters afterwards.
 This cuts chapters 12 to 16 (about 100 pages!) of translation work that would need to be done.

 The cut chapters would include: